-- Check capacity of drainage structures as well as road surface to handle storm water. - Address issues where capacity does not compare to standards. - Provide appropriate subsoil and surface drainage system. - Do a visual assessment of all structures. - Determine compliance with standards with respect to hydraulic capacity, geometrics etc; - Determine whether structures need to make provision for Non-Motorised (NMT); - · Widening of structures where required for capacity improvements. - Rehabilitation of structures where required. - Carry out post rehabilitation/ construction Inspections with purpose of loading new data into SANRAL's ITIS system;
+- Check capacity of drainage structures as well as road surface and bridge decks to handle storm water. - Address issues where capacity does not compare to standards. - Provide appropriate subsoil drainage system, and surface drainage system.

+- Do a visual assessment of all structures. - Determine compliance with standards with respect to hydraulic capacity, geometrics, balustrades, etc; - Determine whether structures need to make provision for Non-Motorised (NMT); - Widening of bridges and other structures where required for capacity improvements. - Rehabilitation of bridges and other structures where required. - Carry out post rehabilitation/ construction Inspections with purpose of loading new data into SANRAL's ITIS system;